ufo-github/ponyfoo/posts/2014-01-09_gulp-grunt-whatever.md

 ## Whatever, _But_

+Grunt wins at teaching people how to do builds, and even then, it's pretty hard to put it [in terms anyone can understand][21], but it fails at keeping it short.
+Gulp wins at being terse and having a gorgeous API, but it fails at the entry level, because of streams being hard to grasp at first.
+In the low-risk low-gain corner we have `npm run`.
+It wins at not doing anything, resulting in no overhead, but it fails at being cross-platform, if that's something that worries you.

 Make a choice by yourself, don't just pick something _because XYZ said so_.
 Pick the tool which works for you.
 The one you understand, are comfortable with.
 Above all, the one **that fits your needs**.
 Don't go blindly chasing the latest fad because someone else tells you to.
 Similarly, don't get stuck with monolithic jQuery applications _(just to give out an example)_, try something else.
 Innovate.
 Be the change you want to see in the world.

 > **Be the change you want to see in the world.**